potassco/clinguin/docs/read_the_docs/source/clinguin/customize_guide.rst

 Then one creates inside this `test` folder another folder, which is now assumed to be named `backends` and then inside this folder one has to create a file.
 The name of the file can be chosen as you want (we will assume `your_clingraph_backend.py` from here on).

 The next step is to open the file, to import the `ClingoBackend` and create a class that inherits from this class.
-One can import `ClingoBackend` by specifying `from clinguin.server.application.default_backends import ClingoBackend` at the beginning of the file (in the default_solvers ClingraphBackend we imported it with `from clinguin.server.application.default_backends.clingo_backend import ClingoBackend`, as the ClingraphBackend is also included in `default_backends` and we wanted to avoid cyclic imports).
+One can import `ClingoBackend` by specifying `from clinguin.server.application.backends import ClingoBackend` at the beginning of the file (in the default_solvers ClingraphBackend we imported it with `from clinguin.server.application.backends.clingo_backend import ClingoBackend`, as the ClingraphBackend is also included in `backends` and we wanted to avoid cyclic imports).

 The next step is to write our new backend, where we can e.g. start with: